Stages in your relationship to the Ashtanga practice

 Doing a very long practice

 - If you’ve been learning the second series one by one in addition to doing your daily primary series, somewhere around eka pada sirsasana practice can start to feel very long.
 You’re forced to acquire endurance.
 That usually means that you have to learn to breathe (if you haven’t already), and you have to learn to use less effort and be more efficient.
 This takes will.
 You have to want to do that kind of work.
 It’s not warm and fuzzy or easy.
 A lot of people quit here too.

 Growing into a mature practitioner

 - If you’ve made it this far, you’ve probably navigated many bumps along the road already.
 I don’t have to tell you how to practice as you’re aging.
 This is because you’ve already figured out how to practice on days when work or family commitments take your time and energy, or how to practice on days when your will is low, or how to practice when you’ve injured something either through another activity or through yoga itself.

 I’ve seen lots of students now over many years and watched their relationship to their Ashtanga practice evolve as I’ve known them.
 And of course, I have experienced my own arc while aging myself, and my relationship to my practice has changed.
 If there is one general thing that I’ve noticed, it’s that mature practitioners hold their practice lightly.
 They’ve let go of any previous ideas that practice has to be a certain length or done at a “right” time.
-They don’t have an idea that there are a “right” number of postures, or that accomplishments in asana are a fast-track to enlightenment. instead, they see the Ashtanga practice as a muti-faceted tool which can be used for many purposes depending on what needs arise.
+They don’t have an idea that there are a “right” number of postures, or that accomplishments in asana are a fast track to enlightenment. instead, they see the Ashtanga practice as a multi-faceted tool that can be used for many purposes depending on what needs arise.